 While the law is what we 'do', there's much more to us than that.
 As people, and as a firm, we believe we have a responsibility to help those around us, to make a positive difference in the local and wider community, to support our people and enable them to flourish and to minimise our environmental impact as much as possible.
 This isn't just good business-sense, it's good people-sense too.

-Read on to find out more, or visit our CR Twitter feeds:
+Read on to find out more about our Corporate Responsibility, or visit our CR Twitter feeds:

 The way we conduct our business relationships with clients, suppliers and key community partners is part and parcel of our approach to CR.